 - Brochure collecting: Check with a couple of travel agencies in your area to see which travel insurance companies they recommend.
 Travel agencies only deal with reputable companies because they need to ensure that their clients are well looked after.
 You can then either purchase from the agency or directly online.

 - Online reviews: Sometimes you may find really cheap deals online from companies that you or your friends have never heard of.
 Although the price is attractive, just Google for any reviews on that particular company before you buy.
-If there are a lot of negative comments about the company, then perhaps it’s best to look elsewhere.
+For example, if there are a lot of negative comments about the company regarding unable to contact or get responses, then perhaps it’s best to look elsewhere.
+If the complaints are about claims being rejected, you can take with a pinch of salt.
+You don't know the details of the claim and whether it was related to the "Exclusions" section of the policy.

 Remember; be diligent with your research because you don’t want to be left stranded in a foreign land.